gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 more suitable value depending on the use case should be considered.

-Note this sets this configuration to be used across any DTLS key context for a given SCTP Association and traffic/restart usages.
+Note this sets this configuration to be used across any DTLS key context for a given SCTP Association and primary/restart usages.

 Request : Configure Replay Protection

-Paramters :
+Parameters :

 * SCTP Association